Synthetixio/SIPs/content/sccp/sccp-238.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The primary motivation is the recent increase in oi utilization which currently stands at around 90%.
+The primary motivation is the increase in oi utilization, which currently stands at around 90%.

 ## Copyright